Mountain Photography Travel Guide: Tips to Capture Stunning Peaks and Landscapes

 What is mountain photography?

-Mountain photography is a form of landscape photography focused on capturing elevated terrain such as peaks, ridges, glaciers, and alpine environments.
+Mountain photography is a type of landscape photography focused on capturing elevated terrains such as peaks, ridges, and glaciers.

 What time of day is best for mountain photography?